Kim Kardashian: Continued exposure (2011–2016)

 By November 2016, as per CBC Marketplace and interviews with celebrity endorsement experts, Kardashian was reportedly paid at least US$300,000 for each post that she made on Instagram, Facebook and Twitter, endorsing beauty products like waist trainers, teeth whiteners as well as Coca-Cola and well-known charities.
 Business Insider later estimated her fee to be around US$720,000 per Instagram post.
 Even though engagement data indicates that her posts are worth slightly less, her regular features in the news allows her to demand a premium above any calculated Instagram sponsored post price.

-Business ventures (2017–present)
+KKW Beauty, KKW Fragrances, and Skims (2017–2019)

 With sisters Kourtney and Khloé, she launched the fashion boutique chain Dash with an initial store in Calabasas, California.
 The chain operated between 2006 and 2018.
 In 2017, Kardashian launched both her beauty and fragrance lines, KKW Beauty and KKW Fragrance.

+Kardashian and Laverne Cox co-executive produced the Lifetime reality competition series, Glam Masters, which premiered in February 2018.
+The eight-episode series revolved around aspiring beauty bloggers who competed for the title of "Glam Master"; prizes for the winner included collaborating with Kardashian on a makeup line for KKW Beauty and the opportunity to join her "glam squad".
+Kardashian and the series' winner, Argenis Pinal teamed up on an eyeshadow sticks line for KKW Beauty, named "Créme Color Sticks".
 She made a cameo appearance in the heist film Ocean's 8, which was released on June 8, 2018.
+Kardashian's next project was the hidden camera-prank reality series, You Kiddin' Me.
+Co-executive produced by Kardashian and Lionsgate Television, the web series premiered on Facebook Watch in September 2018.
+She appeared alongside her sisters and mother Kris Jenner in the premiere episode of the series.
+In November, Kardashian and Kris appeared in the NBC special, A Legendary Christmas with John and Chrissy.